brendanlu/tred/README.txt

             black .
     In the root to autoformat code.

-    To build an updated version of the docs, invoke: pdoc --html --config latex_math=True --output-dir docs tred In the root to generate the docs in html under a `docs` directory.

 Much of the implementation and code practice mirrors that of scikit-learn.
 We adopt their utilities and general coding guidelines whenever we can.